LucBennett/BetterUnsubscribe/readme.md

 Remember to run the tests after making changes to ensure everything functions as intended.

+## Todo

+- [ ] Table view for unsubscribe links
+- [ ] Support for other languages when detecting embedded links

 ## Translations

 A Brazilian Portuguese translation was contributed by [dataserver](https://github.com/dataserver).